-Those wishing to adopt a pet must provide either proof of ownership of the residence or a rental agreement for that address indicating that pets are allowed.
+Those wishing to adopt a pet must provide proof of ownership of the residence or a rental agreement for that address indicating that pets are allowed in the residence.

-Please note the Humane Society of Ventura County may have special requirements and restrictions on animals available for adoption.
+Special requirements and restrictions may occur for animals available for adoption.
 Animals rescued in the field from abuse or neglect cases will be overseen by our Humane Officers on a case by case basis.

-Included with every dog adoption will be the first DHLPP shot of the series, a rabies vaccine, a medical exam good for up to three days from participating veterinarians, implanting an identification microchip (registration extra), spay or neuter surgery if necessary as well as a collar, ID tag and a leash.
+Included with every dog adoption will be the first DHLPP shot of the series, a rabies vaccine, a medical exam good for up to three days from participating veterinarians, implanting an identification microchip, registration of microchip, spay or neuter surgery if necessary as well as a collar, ID tag, and a leash.

 For dog adoptions, a yard check will be performed prior to adoption.
 In addition to adequate fencing and shelter, those wishing to adopt a pet must provide either proof of ownership of the residence or a rental agreement for that address indicating that pets are allowed.

-Cat adoptions will include the first FVRCP shot in the series, a leukemia test (if age allows), rabies vaccine, a medical exam good for up to three days from participating veterinarians, deworming, implanting an identification microchip (registration extra), spay or neuter surgery if necessary as well as a safety collar, ID tag and a cardboard carrier.
+Cat adoptions will include the first FVRCP shot in the series, a leukemia test (if age allows), rabies vaccine, a medical exam good for up to three days from participating veterinarians, deworming, implanting an identification microchip, registration of microchip, spay, or neuter surgery if necessary as well as a safety collar, ID tag and a cardboard carrier.